Network modelling of topological domains using Hi-C data: Results

 \subsection{Real data}

-Using the deep-coverage Hi-C data provided in \citet{rao2014}, we ran our algorithm to identify cell-type specific TADs in five cell types (GM12878, HMEC, HUVEC, K562, NHEK) and common TADs conserved in all of them.
+Using the deep-coverage Hi-C data provided in \citet{rao2014}, we ran \our to identify cell-type specific TADs in five cell types (GM12878, HMEC, HUVEC, K562, NHEK) and common TADs conserved in all of them.
 We present here a comprehensive analysis of the results from chromosome 21.
+Similar analysis was also performed on chromosome 1, the results of which can be found in Section~\ref{subsec_supp_chr1} of the supplementary file.
 Following \citet{rao2014}, the raw contact frequency matrix was normalized using the matrix balancing algorithm in \citet{knight2013}.
 Using data with 10kb resolution, the contact frequency matrix of this chromosome has more than 4800 bins.
-CTCF peaks for each cell type were obtained from the ENCODE pipeline and converted into a binary vector of the same resolution as the contact frequency matrix, where each entry represents whether or not the corresponding genome bin contains at least one CTCF peak.
+CTCF peaks for each cell type were obtained from the ENCODE pipeline \citep{encode2012} and converted into a binary vector of the same resolution as the contact frequency matrix, where each entry represents whether or not the corresponding genome bin contains at least one CTCF peak.
 This led to around 900 non-zero entries in each cell type.
 In the combined analysis for common TADs, we took the intersection of the cell-type specific CTCF binary vectors, so an entry is one only when the genome bin contains at least one CTCF peak in all cell types.